Jedeo/SMARTDICTIONARY/README.md

 ### [Deployed Project](http://smartdictionary.vercel.app/)

 ## Overview
 The Smart Dictionary was built with Worlink API!
-The goal of this project was to develop a React application with a way for users to search and interact with words of interest via the learning page!
+The goal of this project was to develop a React application with a way for users to search words of interest via the searchbar!
 A user-friendly navigation system will guide them where they need to go at the click of a button.
 A server-side error handling feature was added, as well as a user error handling feature.

 ## Project Context
 I am a deloper in the Front-End Program at [Turing School of Software and Design](https://frontend.turing.edu/), which means we have been devs for 5 months!
 Smart Dictionart one of many prjects I have worked on.